stassa/louise/README.md

 Prolog programs.

 Louise is based on a new program learning algorithm, called _Top Program Construction_, that runs in polynomial time.
-Louise can learn recursive programs, including left-recursive and mutually recursive programs and perform multi-predicate learning, predicate invention and examples invention, among other things.
-Louise includes the program TOIL that can learn metarules for MIL systems, including Louise itself.

 Louise is a Meta-Interpretive Learning (MIL) system.
 MIL [(Muggleton et al.
 2014)], [(Muggleton et al. 2015)], is a new setting for Inductive Logic